-As last year, different meetup groups from Bangalore joined hands to do a joint meetup on 24th March'18 at Walmart Lab's office.
-This year 9 meetup groups participated AWS, Azure, CNCF, DevOps, DigitalOcean, Docker, Elastic, Kubernetes and Kubernetes and OpenShift.
+Like last year, different meetup groups from Bangalore joined hands to do a joint meetup on 24th March'18 at Walmart Lab's office.
+This year 9 meetup groups participated AWS, Azure, CNCF, DevOps, DigitalOcean, Docker, Elastic, Kubernetes and Kubernetes, and OpenShift.

-To have some seriousness around RSVPs, we followed the simliar approach as we did last year.
+To have some seriousness around RSVPs, we followed a similar approach as we did last year.
 We charged INR 250/- for registration.
-As Walmart sponsored the event venue, food etc, we really did not have any expenses.
-Later I'll talk about on what we did with collected money.
-We sold ~150 tickets, within first week of event announcement and that is even without the agenda.
-We got similar response for CFPs as well.
-Overall we got ~50 CFPs and as we could do only one track, we had to select on 8-9 talks.
+As Walmart sponsored the event venue, food, etc, we really did not have any expenses.
+Later I'll talk about what we did with collected money.
+We sold ~150 tickets, within the first week of the event announcement and that is even without the agenda.
+We got a similar response for CFPs as well.
+Overall we got ~50 CFPs and as we could do only one track, we had to select 8-9 talks.
 After we announced the agenda, all the tickets were sold in no time.
 While doing the registration, we asked people which meetup group they belong but we added one extra option None - I just belong to Technology :) and interestingly 161 people from 396 chose that.

-The CFP seletion team really had hard time in selecting just 9 talks from all the submitted CFPs.
-Thanks to everyone who showed interest and confidence in our community driven efforts.
-At the end, we had following agenda :-
+The CFP selection team really had a hard time selecting just 9 talks from all the submitted CFPs.
+Thanks to everyone who showed interest and confidence in our community-driven efforts.
+In the end, we had the following agenda:-

 - Introduction to Containers - Neependra Khare, CloudYuga